Hala Bartje Desk Lamp

 Height: 22,5 cm / 8.85”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1950s, 1960s, 1970s – Mid-Century Modern.

 Designer: Herman Theodoor Jan Anthoin Busquet (February 9, 1914 – June 12, 1977).

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: This Hala Bartje desk lamp exists in several colours.
-Made with a rod or a chromed goose-neck.
+Other versions: This Hala Bartje desk lamp exists in several colours and variations.
+Made with a rod or a chromed metal goose-neck.
 These table lamps appear in the Hala catalogue of 1967 and in many other catalogues.
 Bartje is Dutch for little Bart, a boys name.
-These bedside/children’s room lamps were made for a very long time.
+These bedside or children’s room lamps were made for a very long time.

 Hala Zeist Lampenfabriek